jg-rp/python-pest/docs/index.md

 print(numbers)
 ```

-Parse trees obtained from generated code are identical to those returned by `Parser.parse()`, although faster.
+Parse trees obtained from generated code are identical to those returned by `Parser.parse()`.

 ## More examples